ZackWilde27/Z3dPy/README.md

 Handles Rasterization, Physics/Collisions, and Lighting.
 Still in active development, so improvements/features are on the way

-Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>
+Documentation can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>

 # Installation Guide